mmhenderson/ObjectMatch/README.md

 + Analyze_behavior - all code needed to analyze subject performance on all tasks
 + Run_decoding - all scripts needed to run the classifier analysis with real and shuffled data labels, saving output as .mat files
 + Voxel_selection - code to identify informative voxels for classifier analyses
 + OM2_classif_final - saved results of classifier analyses (.mat files), which are loaded by other scripts to perform additional analyses.
-These files are not uploaded here in order to save space - the files can be generated and saved using the scripts found in Run_decoding.
+In order to save space, not all classifier results are uploaded here.
+All files can be re-generated and saved using the scripts found in Run_decoding.
 + Analyze_decoding - load saved classifier results, calculate mean and standard error of classifier performance in each area, and FDR correct all significance values, saving output which will be loaded by figure-generation scripts.
 Also contains code to run repeated-measures ANOVA analyses.
+Note that some of this code won't run immediately since it will look for files that haven't been uploaded here due to space constraints.
+Running the scripts in Run_decoding will re-generate all the necessary files.
 + OM2_anova - contains the results of voxel selection procedures that are used to identify informative voxels, saved out by the scripts in Voxel_selection folder.
 Also contains the results of nonparametric t-tests comparing the univariate signal between conditions.
 + Analyze_univar - compute mean signal in each ROI, compare signal between match and nonmatch trials.
++ Figure_scripts - generate all figures and supplementary figures.